alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 ## Part-B: Simulation of 1000 Clients

 Let's do something more exciting than just running two clients.
 We'll be using Flower's Simulation Engine to run a federation of 1K clients (but you can use more if you want).
 To launch our simulation we don't need of any fundamental change to the code and only need a minimal "launch" script to start the simulation.
 If you inspect `sim.py` you'll see we reuse most of the components designed in Part-A but instead of manually starting clients and server, we delegate that functionality to the Simulation Engine.
-One of the key concepts to keep in mind with the Simulation Engine is that: as long as your system can run a single client, you can run a simluation as large as you want since the spawning of clients is performed in a resource-aware fashion.
+One of the key concepts to keep in mind with the Simulation Engine is that: as long as your system can run a single client, you can run a simulation as large as you want since the spawning of clients is performed in a resource-aware fashion.

 ### Running the code